richo/snowplow-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 </script>
 ```

-We need to insert the above code, but substitude in the data points captured when a video is played in the dataLayer.
+We need to insert the above code, but substitude in the data points captured when a video is played in the `dataLayer`.
 To do that, we need to map those fields i.e.:

 1. `playVideo`
 2. `videoId`